 The Rieger-Kloss Organ Company of Krnv, Czech Republic, was selected to build the new pipe organ for GSPC in January, 2000.
 Although Rieger-Kloss is one of the largest builders of pipe organs in the world, it operates as a small company.
 Each pipe organ is built by a team of Master Organ Builders.
 An eight-member team built our instrument.
 The organ was first assembled in the Rieger-Kloss shop, dismantled, and then installed and tonally finished in the GSPC Sanctuary.
-Tonal Finishing is one of the most tedious processes in organ building, literally giving each pipe ( over 3,500 pipes) in the organ, a singing lesson in the GSPC acoustic.
+Tonal Finishing is one of the most tedious processes in organ building, literally giving each pipe (over 3,500 pipes) in the organ, a singing lesson in the GSPC acoustic.
+During the summer of 2018, the organ received an upgrade of the controlling technology that power the features and functions of the console and other components.
+The new upgrade comprises both USB and Bluetooth technology that allow limitless storage of combination action memory, record/playback files, future software and voicing updates, as well as a diagnostics file that can report any issue within the organ.
+Bluetooth allows for two assigned toe-pistons to advance and reverse pages when playing music from an iPad.

 Organ recitals are offered on Wednesday's at noon in the Advent and Lenten seasons.